 As the only designated liberal arts institution in the 16-campus University of North Carolina system, the University of North Carolina at Asheville (UNCA) serves students who are prepared for academic challenges by offering an intellectually rigorous education that builds critical thinking and workforce skills.
-Students with a broad range of interests can select from 30 majors at UNC Asheville, where they’ll get a private school education at a public schools price.
+Students with a broad range of interests select from 30 majors at UNC Asheville, where they get a private school education at a public schools price.
 Students develop a strong sense of social responsibility through service learning and volunteer activities.
 They take part in learning far beyond the traditional classroom with internships, study abroad and diverse cultural opportunities.
 It is one of only six public universities in the country classified as national liberal arts universities.

 The Office of Cultural & Special Events (CASE) works to extend classroom learning by providing a wide array of diverse programs that enrich, educate and entertain our students, campus community and the community-at-large.
 CASE presentations feature world-class, professional performing artists and major speakers.